 • Qualify for TANF cash assistance and complete all DSHS reviews by the DSHS-assigned due date

-• Request a referral from your case worker to Pierce College
+• Request a referral from your case manager to Pierce College

 • Complete the WorkFirst intake process with a Workforce staff member

-• After registering for classes, complete a WorkFirst plan which outlines your participation expectations
+• After registering for classes, complete a WorkFirst Agreement which outlines your participation expectations

 What am I committing to?

-• Complete and submit a WorkFirst plan each quarter that you are enrolled
+• Complete and submit a WorkFirst Agreement each quarter that you are enrolled

 • Submit weekly attendance forms to the WorkFirst department